By Patricia Belyea

 Look how Ayako used string for her zodiak sign (left) and lamp wicks for dried sardines (right):

-After completing her first applique piece, Ayako decided to produce one a day and post it on the wall of her room for her family to review.
+After completing her first applique piece, Ayako decided to produce one a day and post it on the wall of her room for her family to review (an early-day Instagram girl).
 She expressed: I enjoyed those days full of love for pieces of fabrics, nature and natural objects as well as full of the joy I got from creating my works.